 But he started a (successful?) log home business in 1980 (it had it’s ups and downs.. )

-(But I like to highlight that we really were just a regular family, always getting creative to finance ski racing for two of us girls...because ski racing is typically thought of as an elitest sport.)
+(I like to highlight that we really were just a regular family, always getting creative to finance ski racing for two of us girls...because ski racing is typically thought of as an elitest sport.)

 My sister and I had a firewood business as kids, we babysat, and we always participated in ski club bike-a-thons and other fundraising drives.